 How it works:

-Give students a jumbled sentence and ask them to rearrange it into the correct form.
+Write a sentence with its words all jumbled up and ask learners to rearrange them into the correct order.

 Example: